 “Well, I’m glad you’re feeling well.”

 “I feel great.
 But that’s the point.
-If it wasn’t for you, I wouldn’t have come out of my hole.
+If it weren’t for you, I wouldn’t have come out of my hole.
 So, whatever you want to do is fine by me.
 If you come up with a fancy plan, then I’d love to experience it with you, but don’t get stressed as if you had to impress me constantly.”

 I’m touched, and I have trouble holding my girlfriend’s gaze for a moment.
 There’s also guilt mixed in.